anuar45/about/content/about.md

 ---
-title: "Curriculum vitae"
+title: "About"
-date: 2020-04-22T17:12:19+02:00
+date: 2020-12-17T09:00:00+02:00
 ---

-## My name is Anuar Serdaliyev
+## Summary

-I have 10+ years of planning, designing, implementing and supporting IT Infrastructure Services.
+I am a Systems Engineer with 10+ years of planning, designing, implementing and supporting IT Infrastructure Services.

 Currently interested in SE/SRE activities and Go programming.

 ### Skills
 * Active now:
-    * **Go**, Kubernetes, Docker, Mongo, Git
+    * Go, Kubernetes, Docker, Mongo, Git
     * CHEF, Teamcity, Bitbucket, Gitlab
     * Grafana, Influx, Prometheus
-    * Linux, Windows
+    * Linux only
     * ITIL, Agile, DevOps

 * Back in a days: